marksparkza/jschon/docs/tutorial/catalog.rst

 >>> catalog = create_catalog('2020-12')

-The :func:`~jschon.create_catalog` function accepts a variable argument list indicating which versions of the JSON Schema vocabulary to support.
-For example, the following initialization call will enable our application to work with both 2019-09 and 2020-12 schemas:
+The :func:`~jschon.create_catalog` function accepts a variable argument list indicating which versions of the JSON Schema vocabularies to support.
+For example, the following initialization call will enable your application to work with both 2019-09 and 2020-12 schemas:

 >>> catalog = create_catalog('2019-09', '2020-12')

-If our application requires distinct :class:`~jschon.catalog.Catalog` instances with different configurations, then our setup might look something like this:
+If your application requires distinct :class:`~jschon.catalog.Catalog` instances with different configurations, then your setup might look something like this:

 >>> catalog_1 = create_catalog('2019-09', name='Catalog 1')